-Investing in cryptocurrency can be lucrative, but like any investment, come tax season, you’ll need to show your hand.
-Any time you’re profiting off of crypto, the IRS wants to know about it.
-And, even though many crypto tax regulations are still being sorted, the US government still expects you to pay your fair share of crypto taxes.
+Investing in cryptocurrency can be lucrative, but like any investment, come tax season, you’ll need to show your hand and pay some taxes.
+Any time you’re profiting off of crypto, the IRS wants to know about it and you will have a tax bill.
+Even though many crypto tax regulations are still being sorted, the US government still expects you to pay your fair share of crypto taxes.

 That doesn’t mean there aren’t some methods to lower your tax bill or reduce how much you pay in crypto taxes.
 But there’s also some advice floating around that can get you in legal trouble.